On nondegenerate $\mathbb{Z}_{2}$-harmonic $1$-forms with shrinking branching sets: Ansatz for gluing model

 Although the above examples are the only known non-degenerate $\Z_{2}$-harmonic $1$-forms with linear growth and a compact branching set on $\R^{n}$, they are sufficient for the geometric applications in $3$-manifolds, which are our primary focus.
-In a slightly different direction, based on the uniqueness results for exact special Lagrangians with index $1$ and $n-1$ \cite{Imagi16}, our examples appear to encompass all exact non-degenerate $\Z_{2}$-harmonic 1-forms with index $1$ and $n-1$.\\
+In a slightly different direction, viewing $\Z_{2}$-harmonic $1$-forms as infinitesimal branched deformations of special Lagrangians over $\R^{n}$, based on the uniqueness results for exact special Lagrangians with index $1$ and $n-1$ \cite{Imagi16}, our examples appear to encompass all exact non-degenerate $\Z_{2}$-harmonic 1-forms with index $1$ and $n-1$.\\

 On the other hand, it is possible that other types of compact codimension-$2$ submanifolds may support non-degenerate $\Z_{2}$-harmonic $1$-forms with linear growth.
 In cases where the index is $1$ or $n-1$, such forms may not be exact.
 In this paper, we carry out our gluing construction starting from $\Z_{2}$-harmonic $1$-forms of arbitrary index, with the hope that more examples will be discovered in future work.